 - There’s a difference between water withdrawals and water consumption – water consumed means the water isn’t returned to it’s source and it permanently used up, whereas water withdrawn may be returned to it’s sources or re-used

-- When looking at water use per one megawatt hour of electricity produced …
+- When looking at water use per one megawatt hour of electricity produced (according to some sources) …

-- Solar, thermal, coal and nuclear use the most water.
+- Solar thermal with wet cooling, coal, nuclear and natural gas use the most water.
 Some biofuels also tend to be high water users

-- Wind uses the least, followed by solar thermal with dry cooling, solar photovoltaic, and natural gas.
+- Wind uses the least, followed by solar thermal with dry cooling, and solar photovoltaic.
 Hydroelectric and geothermal can also be water efficient if considering water withdrawals vs water consumption

 - There are variables at play for water efficiency of different energy sources, which can change results